MarynaShavlak/dev-interview-hub/src/features/ArticleComments/model/services/fetchCommentsByArticleIdThunk/README.md

 });
 ```
 ## Conclusion
-The `fetchCommentsByArticleId` thunk provides a robust mechanism for fetching comments associated with an article.
+The `fetchCommentsByArticleIdThunk` thunk provides a robust mechanism for fetching comments associated with an article.
 It manages the asynchronous API call, processes the response data, and handles errors effectively.
 This thunk is crucial for components that need to display or interact with comments related to a specific article, ensuring a smooth user experience and accurate data retrieval.